Linda0840/recipe-EDA/README.md

 <iframe src="assets/Part_1_Scatter_Plot.html" width=500 height=550 frameBorder=0></iframe>

 From the chart above, we can observe that there seems to be some correlation between `minutes` and `rating`.
-This observation is based on the fact that we see more ratings on the lower end of the spectrum when the recipe's time in minutes is shorter.
+This observation is based on the fact that we see more ratings on the higher end of the spectrum when the recipe's time in minutes is shorter.
 We would like to further investigate if that is truly the case.

 ## Interesting Aggregates

-<iframe src="assets/Part_1_Pivot.html" width=500 height=550 frameBorder=0></iframe>
+<iframe src="assets/Part_1_Pivot.html" width=500 height=550 frameBorder=0 margin-bottom=0 ></iframe>

 For the pivot table above, we attempted to visualize `n_steps`  and `n_ingredients`, and aggregating their average ratings.
 The result does not show an obvious trend, but we can prelimanarily hypothesize that as number of steps and number of ingredients increase, the average rating for the recipe will decrease.
 This will not be the main focus of this EDA, but is a potential future area of interest.